-While most of us never give it much thought, the fridge is probably the most reliable machine we own.
-What else runs continuously for many years, sometimes decades, without a breakdown?
-Ok, so maybe yours has quit, but it might help to think about how long it has been working for you.
 In any case, now you have to figure out why it quit.
 As a whole, refrigerator problems can make for a hefty troubleshooting guide, but here we’ll focus on the likely cause of a unit that’s simply gone kaput.
 Maybe the light works, maybe it doesn’t.
-But it’s definitely not cooling or freezing your food.
+But the fridge is definitely not cooling or freezing your food.

 How Refrigerators Work

 A refrigerator works on the same basic system as an air conditioner in your house or car.
-A closed loop of refrigerant absorbs heat and humidity from the interior storage compartments (mostly in the freezer) and releases it outside of the unit by passing through a series of coils that draw off and dissipate the heat into the air.
+A closed loop of refrigerant absorbs heat and humidity from the interior storage compartments (mostly in the freezer) and passes through a series of coils that draw off and dissipate the heat into the air.
 A compressor makes the heat transfer possible and repeatable, by changing the refrigerant from a gaseous to a liquid form.
 What you hear when your refrigerator “kicks on” is the compressor motor running the compressor.

 Refrigerators also have several components, such as thermostats, timers, overload switches and fans, to facilitate the cooling process and keep everything working properly.
 Automatic-defrost units include heaters that cycle on and off automatically to prevent frost buildup.
 Failure of any of these components or systems can make your fridge stop working.

-If it’s not the breaker, or you’ve reset a tripped breaker and there’s still no power, check the outlet the fridge is plugged into (which is probably behind the fridge).
+Check the outlet the fridge is plugged into (which is probably behind the fridge) if it’s not the breaker, or you’ve reset a tripped breaker and there’s still no power.
 Plug a lamp into both sides of the outlet to test it.
 No power likely indicates the outlet is bad or a circuit wire has come loose.

-Finally, check the power cord to the fridge for damage—make sure it’s unplugged first.
+Finally, check the power cord to the fridge for damage.
+Make sure that the appliance is unplugged first.